chnm/thatcamp-org/wp-content/plugins/links-shortcode/readme.txt

 The following options are available:

-*   **fblike**: Show the facebook Like button (default '1', to disable set to any value other than '1')
+*   **fblike**: Show the facebook Like button (default '1', to disable set to any value other than '1').
-*   **fbrecommend**: Show the Facebook Recommend botton (default '', to enable set to '1')
+*   **fbrecommend**: Show the Facebook Recommend botton (default '', to enable set to '1').
 *   **orderby**: Order the links by (default 'name').
 Use 'order' to order links by order specified with 'My Link Order' plugin.
-*   **order**: How to order, ASC or DESC (default 'DESC')
+*   **order**: How to order, ASC or DESC (default 'DESC').
-*   **limit**: Limit the number of links shown (default '-1', which means no limit)
+*   **limit**: Limit the number of links shown (default '-1', which means no limit).
-*   **category**: Comma separated list of link category ID's
+*   **category**: Comma separated list of link category ID's.
 *   **category_name**: Category name of a catgeory of links to show.
 Overrides category parameter.
-*   **hide_invisible**: Hide links marked as not visible (default '1', yes)
+*   **hide_invisible**: Hide links marked as not visible (default '1', yes).
 *   **include**: Comma separated list of numeric link IDs to include.
 If 'include' is used, the category, category_name, and exclude parameters are ignored.
-*   **exclude**: Comma separated list of numeric link IDs to exclude.,
+*   **exclude**: Comma separated list of numeric link IDs to exclude.
 *   **search**: Shows all links matching this search string.
 It searches url, link name and link description.
+*   **links_per_page**: To paginate lists of links.
+How many links to show per page.
+Below the links a pagination will be shown.
+*   **links_list_id**: A unique identifyer on a page for the shortcode at hand.
+Mandatory in case 'links_per_page' is used to paginate.
+Optional to define custom styles for this id using css.

 Dafault options can be changed on a 'Links Shortcode' page in the Settings menu.

 Example:
 > [links category_name="Blogroll"]

 Using the customizable template, all properties of a link can be displayed.
 An example template is included.
-This  template uses the Name, Web Address and Description of your links.
+This  template uses the Name, Web Address, Description and Rating of your links.
 The Name will link to the Web Address.

 If the Name starts with a date, formatted as: yyyy-mm-dd followed by ':', a separate property  for the date is available.

+Templates are fully customizable.
+For more information see http://blog.bigcircle.nl/about/wordpress-plugins.

 Please note that the Description of a link has a limited length, but the Wordpress UI does not show this.
-After saving changes to a Link in the Links Wordpress only saves the first 255 characters.
+After saving changes to a Link in the Links section, Wordpress only saves the first 255 characters.
 This has nothing to do with this Plugin.

 == Installation ==